St. Joseph Worker Program

 Goal of Program:The women of the St. Joseph Worker Program are committed to personal and social transformation.
 The four pillars of the Program are: Justice- working within diverse communities doing direct service, meeting unmet needs; actively working toward systemic change; Leadership- providing opportunities and mentoring for young women to develop strong leadership skills in the work of social and spiritual transformation in the world; Spirituality- developing and deepening of each Worker's spirituality through retreats, prayer and exploration of spiritual practices with the support and resources of the Sisters; Community- developing intentional community with others in the Program with a focus on living simply and sustainably; building just relationships with others and the earth.

-Type of Placement:In MINNEAPOLIS/ST PAUL, MN: supportive housing for women, at-risk youth, community outreach, housing support and resources for those living in poverty, refugee resettlement, with and for immigrant populations, healthcare with aging, healthcare for uninsured, Spanish-speaking populations, justice education for high school youth, legal services, housing and resources for those experiencing homelessness.
-In LOS ANGELES,CA: work with vulnerable/economically disadvantaged individuals and families, at-risk youth/gang intervention, public heath, community organizing, early childhood and elementary education, older adults and individuals who are experiencing homelessness, various Spanish speaking populations.
-In ORANGE COUNTY & NAPA, CA: K-8, young adult and adult education, family services, medical/dental health clinic, healthcare, mental health, palliative care, mission integration, social services, ministry to the homeless, community outreach, advocacy and systemic change.
-In PHILADELPHIA, PA: social work, refugee resettlement, with and for immigrant populations, healthcare with the aging, education, neighborhood ministries, parish work/pastoral ministry with vulnerable/economically disadvantaged families In New York, NY:elementary and high school education, health care, social work and advocacy for formerly incarcerated women and women experiencing homelessness, assistant to United Nations NGO, ecological education.
+Type of Placement:In MINNEAPOLIS/ST PAUL: supportive housing for women, women's social services, at-risk youth, community outreach, work with vulnerable/economically disadvantaged individuals and families, refugee resettlement, with and for immigrant populations, dementia care/elderly, healthcare for uninsured, Spanish-speaking populations, justice education, high school ministry, advocacy.
+In LOS ANGELES: work with vulnerable/economically disadvantaged individuals and families, at-risk youth/gang intervention, public heath, community organizing, early childhood and elementary education, older adults/individuals experiencing homelessness, Spanish speaking populations.
+In ORANGE COUNTY & NAPA: K-8 teaching assistant, young adult + adult education, family services, medical/dental health clinic, healthcare, nursing, mental health, palliative care, ministry to those experiencing homelessness, human trafficking, immigration issues, social work and counseling, spiritual care, mission integration, social services, community outreach, and advocacy for systemic change.
+In PHILADELPHIA: social work, refugee resettlement, with and for immigrant populations, healthcare with the aging, education, neighborhood ministries, parish work/pastoral ministry with vulnerable/economically disadvantaged families.
+In NEW YORK: elementary + high school education, health care, social work, advocacy for formerly incarcerated women/women experiencing homelessness, assistant to United Nations NGO, ecological education.

 Service Area:Minneapolis/St. Paul, Minnesota; Los Angeles, California; Orange and Napa, California; Philadelphia, Pennsylvania; New York, New York

 Service Length:11 months - August through June